 Sean ‘Diddy’ Combs’ homes have been raided by US law enforcement.
 Here’s what we know

-The rapper and music mogul has faced a string of varying accusations in the past six months
+The rapper and music mogul has faced a string of varying accusations over the past six months.
+Mike Bedigan and Katie Hawkinson report

-Homes belonging to Sean “Diddy” Combs in Los Angeles and Miami were raided by officials from US Homeland Security on Monday, 25 March.
+Homes belonging to Sean “Diddy” Combs in Los Angeles and Miami were raided by officials from US Homeland Security on Monday 25 March in connection to a federal sex trafficking investigation.

-The rapper and music mogul – who is credited with helping launch the careers of artists including Biggie Smalls, Mary J Blige and Usher – has faced a string of varying accusations in the past six months, including sexual assault.
+The sudden raids come as the rapper and music mogul – who is credited with helping launch the careers of artists including Biggie Smalls, Mary J Blige and Usher – has faced a string of varying accusations over the past six months, including sexual assault.

 Here’s everything you need to know:

-Combs’ Los Angeles mansion is in the upmarket Holmby Hills area, near Bel Air and Beverly Hills, while his Miami Beach home is located on the exclusive Star Island.

-The raids are “in connection with a federal sex trafficking investigation” according to Fox 11, who were first to report on the raids.
+The raids – on Diddy’s Los Angeles mansion is in the upmarket Holmby Hills area, near Bel Air and Beverly Hills, and his Miami Beach home on the exclusive Star Island – were carried out “in connection with a federal sex trafficking investigation” according to Fox 11.

-In a statement issued on Monday, Homeland Security said: “Earlier today, Homeland Security Investigations New York executed law enforcement actions as part of an ongoing investigation with assistance from HSI Los Angeles, HSI Miami and our local law enforcement partners.
+In a statement, the Department of Homeland Security said: “Earlier today, Homeland Security Investigations New York executed law enforcement actions as part of an ongoing investigation with assistance from HSI Los Angeles, HSI Miami and our local law enforcement partners.

 “We will provide further information as it becomes available.”

-NBC News cited an unnamed source as saying that three women and a man have been interviewed by federal officials in Manhattan and three other interviews are scheduled concerning allegations of sex trafficking, sexual assault, and the solicitation and distribution of illegal narcotics and firearms.
+NBC News cited an unnamed source as saying that three women and a man had been interviewed by federal officials in Manhattan and that three other interviews were scheduled concerning allegations of sex trafficking, sexual assault, and the solicitation and distribution of illegal narcotics and firearms.

+Federal agents did find firearms on Diddy’s properties in LA and Miami, according to sources who spoke to NBC News.
+The type of firearms allegedly found and the legal owners of the firearms are still unknown.

-It remains unconfirmed whether Combs himself is the focus of the investigation,
+It remains unconfirmed whether Diddy himself is the focus of the investigation.

-Fox 11 has also shared video footage of the raid taken from an overhead helicopter that shows several individuals in handcuffs outside the property, including two men.
+Fox 11 has also shared video footage of the raid taken from an overhead helicopter that shows several individuals in handcuffs outside the property, including Diddy’s two sons.

+Diddy also has another home, purchased in Atlanta, Georgia in 2003, that has sat vacant for several years.
+Recent images show the counters covered in dust and chandeliers coated in cobwebs.
+This property was not raided.

 The rapper and music mogul, 54, has faced a string of sexual assault allegations in recent months.

-In February, a male music producer accused Combs of sexually assaulting him and forcing him to sleep with sex workers.
+In February, music producer Rodney “Lil Rod” Jones accused Diddy of sexually assaulting him and forcing him to sleep with sex workers.

 The lawsuit, filed in federal court in New York, accused the music mogul of repeated instances of unsolicited groping and sexual touching.
-It also said that the man had to work in a bathroom while Combs showered and walked around naked.
+It also said that the man had to work in a bathroom while Diddy showered and walked around naked.
+Mr Jones also identified Rapper 50 Cent‘s former girlfriend and the mother of one of his children as one of the alleged sex workers.
+She has denied the claims and said she is considering legal action.

-Another lawsuit, filed in December, alleged that Combs had gang-raped a 17-year-old girl in 2003.
+Another lawsuit, filed in December, alleged that Diddy had gang-raped a 17-year-old girl in 2003.

-The plaintiff, identified as Jane Doe, accused Combs of plying her with drugs and alcohol at his New York studio and then raping her along with two associates.
+The plaintiff, identified as Jane Doe, accused Diddy of plying her with drugs and alcohol at his New York studio and then raping her along with two associates.

-The suit accused Combs of a “sex trafficking scheme,” in which Jane Doe was flown by private jet from her home in Michigan to New York.
+The suit accused Diddy of a “sex trafficking scheme,” in which Jane Doe was flown by private jet from her home in Michigan to New York.

+Others in the media sphere have also come out against him, citing their negative experiences.
+Tanika Ray, a TV host and one-time backup singer for Diddy, said she had a “horrific” experience with the rapper.
+“I just knew to avoid him at all costs … Yes, I danced for him and kept my space.
+I interviewed him for his projects and kept my space.
+Nothing that is happening is surprising,” she wrote, per Page Six.

+Meanwhile, a recently resurfaced video shows Diddy questioning a nervous Justin Bieber, who appears to be 16 years old, about why he had supposedly been keeping his distance.

 Lawsuit with Cassie